petitviolet/flink_practice/README.md

 $ ./flink-1.11.2/bin/start-cluster.sh
 ```

-Then, build a JAR and submit it to the local Flink.
+Then, build a JAR and submit it to the Flink cluster that is running locally.

 ```console
 $ sbt clean assembly
 $ ../flink-1.11.2/bin/flink run ./target/scala-2.12/flink_practice-assembly-0.1-SNAPSHOT.jar
 ```

-Now ready to use the streaming processing application.
+Now it's ready to use the streaming processing application.
 Send messages to the Kafka to process the messages.

 ```console
 $ ./kafka_2.12-2.4.1/bin/kafka-console-producer.sh --broker-list localhost:32768 --topic flink-topic
 ```

-The logs are available at 'localhost:8081'.
+The logs and stdout are available at 'localhost:8081'.